Heapy1337/heapyBot/README.md

 <img src="https://i.imgur.com/02nwlzt.png" alt="Discord Server" width="180" height="60">

-> *Currently Bot is only in Polish.
+> *Currently Bot and the Discord Server is only in Polish.
 Will be also in English soon!*

 ## Bot features
  - Music commands (Provided by <a href="https://github.com/discordsuperutils/discord-super-utils">discordSuperUtils</a>)